Sitcom legends return in new NBC comedy

 “It’s baby boomers meets millennials, but who’s the parents is often blurred,” Drescher says.

 ‘Indebted’ premieres Thursday, February 6, at 9:30 p.m. on NBC4, right after ‘Will & Grace.’
-The new show will round out a 90-minute comedy block that begins with the return of Brooklyn Nine-Nine.
+The new show will round out a two-hour comedy block that begins with the return of Brooklyn Nine-Nine.